BeaTunes: Features

-BeaTunes is a commercial software package for Microsoft Windows and Mac OS X, developed and distributed by tagtraum industries incorporated.
-It originally started as a tool for detecting the BPM in music managed by Apple's iTunes.
-Since version 3, beaTunes is not dependent on iTunes anymore and supports Harmonic mixing and Beatmixing through BPM and key detection.
+beaTunes was originally designed as a companion app to iTunes that can detect and edit the BPM in music from iTunes.
+Since version 3, beaTunes is not dependent on iTunes anymore and supports harmonic mixing and Beatmixing through BPM and key detection.
+It can also correct and update information about music files, remove duplicates, create playlists, correct inconsistent artist names, and add key and volume balancing.
+It supports MP3 and AAC formats.
 Keys are displayed in either their musical notation or in Open Key Notation.